 Webster Arts Fair is pleased to again partner with Webster University to provide lower cost housing for artists in Maria Hall, an easy 5 minute walk to the fair grounds.

 Each privately-keyed bedroom has a shared bath for every two rooms.
 Each room includes a bed, desk, dresser, wardrobe.
 All towels and linens are supplied.
 Free wifi is available.
-Each floor has a lounge which includes couches, table and chairs, wide screen TV, microwave, sink and refrigerator.
+Each floor has elevator access and a lounge which includes couches, table and chairs, wide screen TV, microwave, sink and refrigerator.
 Guests are responsible for keeping the lounge/kitchen areas clean.
 Limited parking is available next to the dorms.
 All spaces at Webster University are non-smoking.